 What to Expect For the PhD

 IGPNS PhD only admits students from the general application in the Fall semester.
-Applications open in September for admission in the following year (e.g. Fall 2020 App is for admittance Fall 2021).
+Applications open in September for admission in the following year (e.g. one would submit an application in Fall 2021 for admittance in Fall 2022).
 Please note, a MS is not required for admittance to the PhD.

 Upon entry into the program PhD students will participate in a series of 3-4 rotations within different labs in the first semester.
 The rotations serve to provide a more in-depth look at the lab and the projects being worked on.
 IGPNS also emphasizes the importance of the mentor-mentee relationship which can be explored through the rotation period.
 At the end of the first semester, admitted students will receive lab placement.
 The student will work within that lab to develop their projects and eventually their thesis.